lukepighetti/nps_flutter/results/state-management.md

 ### What do you like about it?

 - Great documentation, not using streams, comprehensible (it is easy to comprehend how a specific app state forms)
+- Redux itself is very simple to understand and thus perfect for smaller and medium teams

 ## bloc